ryanedmonds2000/Hackathon2020/README.md

 FUTURE IMPROVEMENTS:

 Current day and Time of day can be synced with a calendar, removing the neccesity of users reporting a time (while they still could if they wanted). newDay() should be called once a day if the code can run in real time

+LONG TERM GOAL:

+Convert to website functionality?
+Figuring out how to add user interface, as all interaction is currently through python terminal